Chaitanya0315/Testing/Docs/DesignDocument.md

 ## 4 User Interface Design
 <!--*For GUI-based systems, this section should provide the specific format/layout of the user interface of the system (e.g., in the form of graphical mockups).*-->

-### 4.1 Initial User Interface Design
+### 4.1 Final User Interface Design

-This section of the design document highlights the initial user interface design for the Word Scramble application.
-These are preliminary snapshots and interfaces might change once the final application is implemented.
+This section of the design document highlights the final user interface design for the Scramble application.
+These are snapshots from the final implementation of the application.

 #### 4.1.1 Login GUI Scenarios